-During our correspondence I started to think about my own trip to Myanmar back in December 1999 where the above photo was made with a Hasselblad 503cxi camera and Kodak Professional Portra 160VC film.
+During our correspondence I started to think about my own trip to Myanmar back in December 1999 where the photos in this post were made with a Hasselblad 503cxi camera and Kodak Professional Portra 160VC film.

 The Need to Depart from Reality

 While originally made on color negative film I felt the colorful blanket that the elderly woman had draped over her was, while beautiful, drawing too much attention away from her face.

 I wanted to make an environmental portrait where all elements of the scene worked together to explore a simple, universal truth: the beauty and wisdom of the elderly.